 All competent and appropriate personnel will be trained on stormwater pollution awareness and spill response protocol.
 The training will be held at least annually.
-The preferred forum for training the Facilities staff will be the Facilities All-Staff Meeting.
+The preferred forum for training the Facilities staff will be the Facilities All-Staff Meeting or during the Facilities Annual Safety Week.